sitemule/ILEastic/README.md

 Simply compile and submit.
 Yes - You don't need GCI, Apache, nginx or IceBreak - simply compile and submit.

-The design paradigm is the same as found in Node.JS - so project was initially called node.RPG but the name was subject to some discussion, so ILEastic it is.
+The design paradigm is the same as found in Node.JS - the project was initially called node.RPG but the name was subject to some discussion, so ILEastic it is.
 Where Node.JS uses JavaScript, ILEastic aims for any ILE language where RPG are the most popular.